hovancik/stretchly/README.md

 When break/microbreak starts, you can postpone it once for 5 and 2 minutes respectively.
 After a specific time interval passes, you can finish it early.

-Both actions are available by clicking the link at the bottom of window or by using `Ctrl/Cmd + x` keyboard shortcut (except finishing early in strict mode).
+Both actions are available by clicking the link at the bottom of window or by using `Ctrl/Cmd + X` keyboard shortcut (except finishing early in strict mode).

 You can pause/resume *stretchly*'s break reminders.
 On Windows and macOS, you can set the app to start at login.
 Also, Do Not Disturb mode is respected on those platforms.